rpw199912j/mit_model_code/README.md

 After a brief exploratory data anaylsis, it is found that the raw output from the featurizers contains features with missing values, zero-variance (i.e. the feature value is the same for all compounds) and high linear correlation (greater than 0.95).
 Therefore, the data cleaning process is carried out in the following order:

-- Drop rows / compounds with at least 6 missing features
+- Drop rows / compounds with more than 10 missing features
 - Impute missing values with [KNNImputer](https://scikit-learn.org/stable/modules/generated/sklearn.impute.KNNImputer.html)
     - For each row with missing values, find the 5 nearest neighbors using features that are not missing
     - Impute missing values based on features in the 5 nearest neighbors weighted by their distance